sirmdub/stravaNotifier/README.md

 I want to serialize objects as a simple persistence model.
 Pickle works, but I need to create my own summary object types with only simple pieces of data.
 Looks like JSON can do the job, and keep me open to future portability (code and datastore).
 (Ref: http://www.diveintopython3.net/serializing.html)
-I think I can contain the whole thing, persisted data and all in Docker, and run it from anywhere.